snehal0312/Flight-price-prediction-using-regression-model/README.md

 # Objective

 The objective of this Project is to predict flight prices given the various parameters.
-Data used in this Project is publicly available at Kaggle.
 This will be a regression problem since the target or dependent variable is the price (continuous numeric value).